Glaucoma & Ocular Hypertension

 Conventional IOP Measurement and the Trouble Within

 Glaucoma management relies heavily on IOP measurements and their accuracy.
 Conventional methods used to diagnose high IOP, monitor the progression of glaucoma and create treatment algorithms depend on a single IOP measurement conducted at the clinic with a tonometer.
-However, single point IOP measurements lead to decreased diagnostic accuracy and limited therapeutic success because:
+However, single point IOP measurement leads to decreased diagnostic accuracy and limited therapeutic success because:

 - the IOP displays circadian change, and a majority of patients have lower daytime IOP values, and